Extradition, EU law and mutual legal assistance

 Crime and regulatory

-Chambers and Partners and the Legal 500 also consistently rank Mark as a leading junior in crime and regulatory work.
-Mark is ranked amongst the top 15 crime juniors in London by both Legal 500 2013 and Chambers & Partners 2014.
+Chambers and Partners and the Legal 500 have also consistently ranked Mark as a leading junior in crime and regulatory work.
 Mark is noted as "...one of the most highly recommended juniors at the Criminal Bar…" who "...has a flourishing practice that covers terrorism and appellate work…" and is "...great on technical legal points..."
 (Chambers and Partners, 2014).
 Legal 500 observes that Mark is "...very effective in court...".

 Mark has represented senior members of both the Bar and Judiciary as defendants in criminal proceedings, including proceedings before the Privy Council.
-He is particularly experienced in the conduct of abuse of process submissions, including irregular extradition and breach of specialty.
+He is particularly experienced in the law of abuse of process, including irregular extradition and breach of specialty.

 The broad spectrum of Mark's criminal trial and advisory work includes ● defending in the Pakistani cricket spot-fixing trial ● death row litigation before the Privy Council ● advising the Public Solicitor of St. Helena & Ascension on the operation of the fair trial provisions of the Islands' new Constitution.